 My research has been centred on understanding the proteins at the surface of white blood cells.
 The approach is biochemical including structural analysis of the membrane proteins and their interactions.
 These proteins are important in controlling the immune system and ensuring that there is an optimal response in the right place and that the response is switched off when the pathogen has been removed.
 These proteins have less than exciting names such as CD200, CD200 receptor, CD47, and SIRP.
 However they are becoming more topical because these interactions can be manipulated with so called ‘checkpoint inhibitors’ where other interactions have been already been shown to be effective in the fast developing cancer immunotherapy field.

 I am also keen on getting good reagents and making them available for researchers.
-I co-founded Everest Biotech in 1999 and am chairman.
+I co-founded Everest Biotech in 1999 and was chairman until 2019.
 This company produces antibody reagents for the research community with the unusual feature that the production is centred in Kathmandu, Nepal.
 In 2012 I co-founded another reagent company called Absolute Antibody that aimed to apply the technology developed for therapeutic antibodies to make high quality reagents – recombinant antibodies - for academic research and for the pharmaceutical industry.
 I am chairman of this company.

 Further details and publications are given on the Dunn School website (see above, right) and a selection is given below.

 1. Barclay AN, Van den Berg TK.
 The interaction between signal regulatory protein alpha (SIRPalpha) and CD47: structure, function, and therapeutic target.
 Annu Rev Immunol.
 2014;32:25-50.

 2. Hatherley D, Lea SM, Johnson S, Barclay AN.
 Structures of CD200/CD200 receptor family and implications for topology, regulation, and evolution.
 Structure.
 2013;21(5):820-32.